Spixmaster/tools-js/CONTRIBUTING.md

 ## 5. Libraries
 ### 5.1.
 Rapidjson (C++)
-1. IsObject() checks whether the passed string is a JSON object and IsArray() checks whether it is a JSON array.
+1. "IsObject()" checks whether the passed string is a JSON object and "IsArray()" checks whether it is a JSON array.
-2. doc.HasMember() and so on assert that doc is an object.
+2. "doc.HasMember()" and so on assert that doc is an object.
 The function even crashes if it is called on a json array.
-3. If member of JSON object is accessed which does not exist the programme crashes.
+3. If member of JSON object is accessed which does not exist, the programme crashes.
 4. Parsing is allowed even if the provided string is not JSON at all.
-5. To get the array size call .GetArray().Size.
+5. To get the array size call ".GetArray().Size".

 #### 5.1.1.
 Example
 ```cpp